Monumental Brass Society

 zelo semper zelatum corpus habet, Dominus animam excipiat.

-Good as many of the Gaignières drawings are, the smaller details can be rather sketchy and the illustration from de Guilhermy’s Inscriptions de la France du Ve siècle au XVIIIe , volume 2 (1875) shows such detail better.
+Good as many of the Gaignières drawings are, the smaller details can be rather sketchy.
+The illustration in de Guilhermy’s Inscriptions de la France du Ve siècle au XVIIIe, volume 2 (1875) shows the detail better.

 Copyright Jon Bayliss (text and photo)